djcooke/compendium/_potd_161_enemies/mimic.md

       - 'Strength or steel recommended'
       - 'If using no pomanders, kite after the Pox and Deathtrap combo to manage incoming damage'
+  SGE:
+    difficulty: Medium
+    notes:
+      - 'Can be dangerous without steel.
+Kite to reduce damage'
   WAR:
     difficulty: Easy
 ---